Ved Chirayath

 Director, Aircraft Center for Earth Studies (ACES)

-» Faculty Profile
+» UM Profile

 Ved Chirayath is the G. Unger Vetlesen Professor of Earth Sciences and Director of the Aircraft Center for Earth Studies (ACES) at the University of Miami's Rosenstiel School.
 Chirayath's research focuses on inventing, developing, and testing next-generation sensing technologies for studying the natural world.
 Ulitmately, his aim is to extend our capabilities for studying and protecting life on Earth as well as to aid in the search for life elsewhere in the universe.
 Professor Chirayath leads a multi-disciplinary team developing new instrumentation for underwater, airborne, and spaceborne remote sensing and communications.
 He validates instrumentation through scientific field campaigns around the world, often in extreme environments that serve as analogs for planetary science and ocean worlds applications.
 Chirayath works to ensure our innovations, developed for exploration and discovery, are broadly available to the public.
 His team also develops machine learning algorithms to process big data on supercomputing facilites.
 Chirayath is the inventor of FluidCam, fluid lensing, MiDAR, NeMO-Net, and a plasma-actuated drone.